- What is hereditary pancreatitis?

 Q. How is hereditary pancreatitis diagnosed?

-A. In cases of hereditary pancreatitis, physicians use many of the same tests performed for acute and chronic pancreatitis, from testing blood for high levels of pancreatic enzymes to abdominal X-rays and ultrasound exams.
+A. In cases of hereditary pancreatitis, physicians use many of the same tests performed for acute and chronic pancreatitis.
+Once pancreatitis is established, a final diagnosis of hereditary pancreatitis is made when the genetic mutation PRSS1 is found.

 Back to Top